Daylight Saving Time will begin in United States at 2 am on March 10, 2019.

 # 7: Ease Up Your Social Calendar

-If you are prone to sleep deprivation symptoms, it may be a good idea to not schedule too many extra activities before and after the onset of DST.
+If you are prone to sleep deprivation symptoms, it may be a good idea to not schedule too many extra activities before and after the onset of Daylight Saving.
 Keeping a steady, predictable schedule for just a few days can help you survive the worst of the symptoms.